Tips on keeping your smartphone safe

 ‘It’s not easily identifiable when someone hacks into your smartphones camera, but they can see and hear you.’
 Prof Batten continues, and since your camera is an integral part of your smartphone, and not easy to turn off the best option is to simply cover it up with a piece of tape to stop anyone from seeing you.

 Want to learn more about protecting your digital systems?
-Take a look at Deakin’s Bachelor of Cyber Security
+Take a look at Deakin’s undergraduate cyber security courses.

 Prof Lynn Batten